 Mr. Jeffrey Scott Ackert, Director - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
 Mr. Ackert has worked in Burkina Faso, Mali, Niger and Ghana in West Africa, and Tanzania and Kenya in East Africa.
 He has worked for several majors, including six years as a mine geologist at Barrick's Golden Patricia mine in Northern Ontario.
-Mr. Ackert held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.
-Recently, Mr. Ackert was appointed President and Chief Executive Officer for Carube Copper Corp.
+Mr. Ackert is President and CEO of Carube Copper Corp. and has previously held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.